rubybassi/SPACE-DASH/README.md

 If the child's session storage exceeds 100, it is reset and the local storage visit history is incremented, raising their rank.

+#### Picture of the Day
+The picture of the day section is pulling once again from the NASA API.

+This is a specific part of the API where NASA choosed the picture of the day.

 #### Asteroid Page

 This page displays the close approach objects for all bodies selected within the Nasa API.
 For this API call we decided that the best input was to control what the children chose with button selectors rather than an input where spellings could be made incorrectly.